aihua/tracelog/README.md

 Util functions for debug and trace; can do type checking for backend mocking check for fast iteration.

+In strict mode, one cannot use arguments.caller so it is hard to trace bugs.
+This library utilizes error stack to print full debug info when necessary.

+e.g.
 a = 1
-tracelog(a, '') if not the same type it will print tracelog information tracelog(a) simply print 1.
+tracelog(a, '') if not the same type it will print tracelog information

+tracelog(a) simply print 1.